Expensify/App/docs/articles/expensify-classic/connections/quickbooks-online/Configure-Quickbooks-Online.md

 1. Click the **Configure** button under the QuickBooks Online connection to open the settings menu.
 2. Under the Advanced tab, review each of the following settings and configure the options you wish to use:
-    - Auto Sync: When enabled, the connection will sync daily to ensure that the data shared between the two systems is up-to-date.
+    - _Auto Sync_: When enabled, the connection will sync daily to ensure that the data shared between the two systems is up-to-date.
         - New report approvals/reimbursements will be synced during the next auto-sync period.
         - Reimbursable expenses will export after reimbursement occurs or the report is marked as reimbursed outside Expensify when using Direct or Indirect reimbursement.
         - Non-reimbursable expenses will export automatically after the report is final approved.